paytonrules/paytonrules.github.io/software-development/_posts/2015-07-13-where-do-the-database-tests-go.md

+---
+layout: ebomb
-# Should You Really Ignore Your Database?
+title: Should You Really Ignore Your Database?
+---
 Recently I wrote about getting your unit tests [off your database](http://paytonrules.com/software-development/2015/05/15/im-just-a-build-machine-and-i-dont-work.html) for the sake of your build.
 In particular I wanted to address two problems that happen on build machines:

 * Builds fail because of "stray" data in the database.